We use cookies to help provide you with the best possible online experience.

 What type of appointments will be available?

-Evening appointments between 6.30pm to 8pm Monday to Friday will be offered by a practice in your local area.
-These appointments will be offered by a range of clinical professionals.
-Some practices in your local area may offer early morning appointments.
+Evening appointments between 6.30pm and 8pm are telephone appointments, offered by a practice in your local area.
+Some practices may also offer early morning appointments.

 Who can book these appointments?

-Improved Access appointments are available for all patients in west Kent, regardless of where they are located.
-This means that patients can be seen by a clinical professional 7 days a week, 52 weeks of the year.
-It will be unlikely that you will be seen by your normal GP and it is likely that you will have to go to a different surgery to your registered practice for these appointments.
+Improved Access appointments are available for all patients in West Kent, regardless of which practice they are registered with.
+This means you can be seen by a clinical professional 7 days a week, 52 weeks a year.

 How can I book an appointment?